tanyaclement/IntroDH/command-line_python_intro.md

     cd /sharedfolder

 #### **3.** Command Line Basics Continued
-Next, let’s create a new directory and brief text file on the desktop.
+Next, let’s create a new directory and brief text file.

 **Tip:** Press return after each line.

     mkdir test_dir
     echo "This is some text." > test.txt

-List out your files to see what is on your Desktop.
+List out your files to see what you made.

     ls